 We teach that the preaching and teaching of God’s Word is preeminent within the local church, and by preaching, we specifically mean expository preaching.
 Expository preaching is essentially the proclamation of the word of God in such a way that the biblical text is explained and the significance of each text is applied to daily life in a practical way.
 Expository preaching reaches beyond the pulpit ministry, and is foundational to all our ministries.

 We teach that Jesus Christ is the Head of His Church, and that He mediates His rule in the Church through biblically qualiﬁed elders.
 We believe that it is essential the congregation afﬁrm to eldership only those men who aspire, qualify, and faithfully serve in the function of an elder.
 Elders are commanded to oversee and shepherd the ﬂock, and the congregation is to submit to their loving leadership.

-We believe that while God does and can heal today, we believe that the sign gifts given to people; the gift of tongues, the gift of prophecy, and the gift of healing, were used temporarily and for a number of purposes; (1) to validate the gospel message, (2) to validate the gospel messenger, and (3) to establish the early church.
-Since the gospel message is now complete and contained in the full and sufficient Word of God, we believe that these sign gifts ceased in the first century at the end of the apostolic era.
+We believe that while God does and can heal today, we believe that the sign gifts given to people, specifically the gift of tongues, the gift of prophecy, and the gift of healing, were used temporarily and for a number of purposes; (1) to validate the gospel message, (2) to validate the gospel messenger, and (3) to establish the early church.
+Since the gospel message is now complete and contained in the full and sufficient Word of God, we believe that these sign gifts ceased at the end of the apostolic era in the first century.
 Further, we hold that the biblical sign gifts are different from those described today.

 Complementary Roles in Ministry